Q&A (Homeland): Critical reception

 The centerpiece of the episode was Carrie's interrogation scene with Brody, which was highly acclaimed by critics.
 The A.V.
 Club's Emily VanDerWerff called the interrogation "a masterpiece of both acting and writing" while giving the overall episode an "A" grade.
 Andy Greenwald of Grantland.com said the scene was "The best thing I've seen on TV so far this year," crediting the acting as well as Bromell's writing and Glatter's camerawork.
 HitFix's Alan Sepinwall hailed it as a "masterfully-constructed sequence" with "two incredible performances by Lewis and Danes."
 Sean T. Collins of Rolling Stone said "Q&A" was "one of the show's most intense and exhilarating episodes – arguably the episode the whole series has been building toward," but felt the episode was then brought down by Finn and Dana's accident, criticizing it as being too much of a soap opera-style twist.
 TIME's James Poniewozik called the episode "an audacious and exhausting hour of television," and was most impressed by the "remarkable physical performances" by Claire Danes and Damian Lewis.

 Accolades

 "Q&A" was nominated for several awards.
 At the 65th Primetime Emmy Awards, Henry Bromell received a posthumous nomination and win for his teleplay, in the Outstanding Writing in a Drama Series category.
 Lesli Linka Glatter was nominated for Outstanding Directing for a Drama Series.
 Claire Danes and Damian Lewis both submitted the episode for consideration on their behalf, in the Outstanding Lead Actress in a Drama Series and Outstanding Lead Actor in a Drama Series categories respectively.
 Danes won in her category, but Lewis did not.
 Rupert Friend was nominated for Outstanding Guest Actor in a Drama Series for his performance in the episode.
 At the 65th Directors Guild of America Awards, Glatter was nominated for Outstanding Directing - Dramatic Series.

 At year's end, several publications cited "Q&A" as one of the best television episodes in all of 2012, including TIME, TV Guide, GQ, and IndieWire.
+In 2024, Rolling Stone ranked it as the 60th-best TV episode of all time.